weongyo/varnish-perf/README.md

   * How many thread will handle the request queue.
 This request queue is a serialized HTTP request queue built.

+    If -c option isn't set, default value is 1.

 * -r N

   * Indicates the rate.
 For example, if -r 1000, there will be 1000 requests per a second.

+    If -r option isn't set, Default value is 1.

 * -s file

   * Sometimes the stress server could have multiple IP addresses.
 If multiple src IPs are defined, it'll be selected in round-robin manner.

+    If -s option isn't set, OS'll select its source IP of packets automatically.

 URL file syntax
 ===============

-*If multiple URLs are defined, it'll be ran in round-robin manner.*
+Please note that if multiple URLs are defined, it'll be ran in round-robin manner.

 At this moment only one command is supported;

 * url

-  * Used to define a URL entry for testing.
+  Used to define a URL entry for testing.

 url command
 -----------